Gabriel-8813/Languages_and_ML/README.md

 * Elcat_data.csv: Data from 2023, including language names, ISO codes, endangerment levels and speaker counts (https://www.kaggle.com/datasets/the-guardian/extinct-languages/data)
 * Kaggle_data.csv: Data from 2024, including language names, ISO codes, endangerment levels and speaker counts ((https://www.endangeredlanguages.com/userquery/)

 This project applies Logistic Regression to predict the future endangerment status of languages based on speaker trends.
-In addition to the Kaggle data used for the Javascript Leaflet visualisation map, an addition dataset was used from the Endangered Languages Project (Elcat) (https://www.endangeredlanguages.com/userquery/).

-However, due to the limitations of data, especially Year-on-year data in the same format, for simplicity and because no publishing date was available on the websites, the Kaggle Data was denoted as 2024 data, and the Elcat data was denoted as 2023 data.
+However, due to the limitations of data, especially Year-on-year data in the same format, for simplicity, the Kaggle Data was denoted as 2024 data, and the Elcat data was denoted as 2023 data.
 Both datasets were loaded into a Pandas Dataframe and cleaned thoroughly.
-Some unnecessary columns were removed.
+Some unnecessary columns were dropped.
 Unnecessary characters such as commas, '-', '~' and '<>' were removed and the speaker counts were converted to numerical formats.
-Then both datasets were merged into the merged_csv dataset, using an inner join on the internationally-recognized ISO codes for languages.
-However, this did reduce the dataset to 1800 records, due to incomplete data and difficulty in obtaining data.
+The datasets were merged using an inner join on the internationally-recognized ISO codes for languages.

-To create useful input features, the percentage change in speakers was calculated.
 Due to some abnormal outliers in the data, % change was capped at 100%.
 This was a consequence of missing and a lack of ease in access to readily available data from free resources.
 Therefore, in cases where some data was missing, synthetic data was also used sparingly, using upto 10% change in count of the available year's data.

-Encode the Target Variable
+### Encode the Target Variable
-Data from 2023 - 2024 is being analyzed in this model, using historical speaker counts to classify languages into the following categories:
+Data from 2023 - 2024 is being analyzed in this model, using historical speaker counts to classify languages into categories based on endangerment levels.

-* Vulnerable
-* Definitely Endangered
-* Severely Endangered
-* Critically Endangered
-* Extinct

 The "Degree of Endangerment" is a categorical variable in our model, so the LabelEncoder tool from sklearn.preprocessing is used to convert it into numerical format.
 This step allows Logistic Regression to process categorical labels.

-Then the features and target for the x and y variables in the model are defined.
-Features (x) are defined as ["Speaker Change (%)", "Number of speakers 2024", "Number of speakers (2023)", "Degree of endangerment_2023_encoded"].

-The target (y) is defined as "Degree of endangerment_2024_encoded".
-Next the train_test_split function from sklearn.model_selection is used to split the data into training and test sets.
+Once the features and target ( x and y variables) for the model have been defined,train_test_split function from sklearn.model_selection is used to split the data into training and test sets.
 The model has been structured to train on 80% of the data, and test on 20% of the encoded data.
+Once the features and target ( x and y variables) for the model have been defined,

 ### Result